 I’ve always maintained that a successful marketing campaign is one which manages to engage customers.
 If it fails to connect with the customers, it’s not worth the effort.
 Social networks such as Facebook and Twitter provide a better opportunity for marketers to actively engage with customers as they promote real time dialogues.
 In contrast, traditional marketing channels lead to one-directional communication most of the time.

 What’s your mantra to deal with the changing face of marketing?
 Do you agree that social media has redefined the marketing paradigm for good?
-Please share your experience by leaving a comment.
+Let’s hear your thoughts!

 Latest posts by Douglas Idugboe (see all)